Sanaebadi97/Practical_Unit_Testing/README.md

 Practical Unit Testing with JUnit and

 Nowadays developers are ectetounit tests.
-While simple in theory, in practice writing high-quality unit tests can turn out to be a real challenge.
-Thi
+While simple in theory, in practice writing high-quality unit tests can turn out to be a real challeng
 This book explains in detail  tt testveopular open sou Java technologies: JUnit 5, TestNG, Mockito and A